 The Polson Law Firm’s dedication to obtaining the highest level of training on police tactics, and field sobriety tests, has let them reach the pinnacle of Alabama DUI Defense.
 This specialization in defending DUI Alabama cases has pushed them both to top attorney ratings, for both criminal law and DUI in Alabama.
 Their proven DUI trial results as drunk driving lawyers in Alabama, and for other criminal cases relating to alcohol and drugs (e.g., possession of marijuana, or selling weed) is the source of these excellent DUI attorney reviews.

-Alabama DUI Law – The Man who Wrote the Book Drunk Driving Book on Alabama DUI Laws Published
+The Man Who Wrote the Book on Drunk Driving Alabama DUI Laws

 Birmingham criminal defense lawyer Whitney Polson (along with 3 other DUI lawyers in Alabama) co-authored a new drunk driving book outlining Alabama DUI laws and DUI attorney defense strategies.
 The title, Alabama DUI Defense, has been the Polson Law Firm criminal defense attorney web site name for over a decade.
 The 2016 tracks that very valuable phrase.